bagsbanny1uk2/Fortnite-Performance-Booster/README.md

 # **Requirements**

 - OS: Microsoft Windows 10/11 (64-bit).
 Administrator rights are required to apply certain system-level tweaks.
-- Game: Intended for use with the live/public version of ARC Raiders.
+- Game: Intended for use with the live/public version of Fortnite.

 # **Installation & Usage**